psychoinformatics-de/studyforrest-www/src/content/Articles/contest_surfacebased_2ndorder_similarity.rst

 .. raw:: html

    <video style="width:100%" src="/data/contest_cosmomvpa/demo_video.webm" controls>
    This browser does not support HTML5 video.
-PLease use a different browser or download the video file and which it locally.
+Please use a different browser or download the video file and which it locally.
    </video>